LERCAutomation/DataSelector-ArcPro-UserGuide/recorder/recorder.rst

 The Data Selector tool requires minimum user input in order to perform queries once it is configured.
 The simple workflow is as follows (see :numref:`figUIAnn`):

-1. The user selects which SQL master table to query.
+1. The user lists all the attributes (columns) from the selected SQL table to return (or enters '*' to return all attributes).
 #.
-The user lists all the attributes (columns) from the selected SQL table to return (or enters '*' to return all attributes).
+The user selects which SQL table or view to query.
 #.
 The user specifies any 'Where' selection criteria, if any, to apply when selecting records from the SQL table.
 #.
-If required, the user can also specify any 'Group By' and 'Order By' criteria to apply when selecting records from the SQL table.
+The user also specify any 'Group By' and 'Order By' criteria to apply when selecting records from the SQL table.
 #.
 The user selects what output format should be created for the selected records.
 #.
-There is also an option to clear the log file before use and open the log file after completion.
+The user opts to clear the log file before use and/or open the log file after completion.
 #.
-Once the user clicks **Run** the process starts.
+The user clicks **Run** the process starts.

 .. _figUIAnn: